micheles/micheles.github.io/_posts/2016-01-16-half-million-sites.md

 total run time     | 867 m

 number of tasks: 2016

 data transfer: 21.78 GB sent, 137.39 GB received

 The reason for the huge data transfer from the controller node to the workers is that the site collection is large (11 MB) and we are transferring it 2016 times.
-This is dominating factor, since the sources are small in size compared to a site collection with half million sites.
+This is dominating factor, since the sources (divided in 2016 blocks) are small in size compared to a site collection with half million sites.
 When tiling is enabled the opposite is true, since the site collection is split and so a lot less data in transferred there, whereas the sources are send multiple times and then the sources are the objects dominating the data transfer.

 For what concerns the data transfer from the workers back to the controller node, this is a case with 481,401 sites, 19 levels and 8 bytes for each